bkimmig/curly-squeegee-6630/entry1.md

 ## Overview##

 Curly-Squeegee (CS) is a tool for exploring and visualizing Actor filmographies in an interactive way.
-By enabling users to search for their favorite actors and see their entire body of work displayed a variety of ways, we hope it invites them to explore the different views, select and filter different sub-sets of actor filmography data, and find intersting or surprising trends hidden within.
+By enabling users to search for their favorite actors and see their entire body of work displayed a variety of ways, we hope it invites them to explore the different views, select and filter different sub-sets of actor filmography data, and find intersting or surprising hidden trends.

 ## Motivation ##